andrewjmead/wpsites/README.md

 ### Configuring your database connection

-Aside from the sites directory, the only other thing you need to configure is your database connection.
+Aside from the site's directory, the only other thing you need to configure is your database connection.

 There are three options you can use for this.
 Inside of `defaults`, you'll want to use `database_host`, `database_username`, and `database_password`.